 - “Now I have a better understanding of research topic questions and how to find a question.”

 - “Now I can elaborate on my question and do quality source finding.”

 - “Today I learned how to alter and improve my research question.
 This has already helped my research question become more manageable and fit within the requirement of the project better.
 This helped me zero in and pinpoint which section of my topic I am truly interested in.”

-Connie Williams spent 28 years as a teacher librarian for Petaluma City Schools.
-She now works as an adjunct for Santa Rosa Junior College and an on-call librarian for Sonoma County Libraries.
-She recently published “Understanding Government Information: A Teaching Strategy Toolkit for Grades 7-12.”
+Connie Williams spent 28 years as a teacher librarian and now works as a public librarian in Northern California.
+She is National Board Certified Teacher Librarian and published a book titled “Understanding Government Information: A Teaching Strategy Toolkit for Grades 7-12.”